Answer:

 With every new generation release from AMD or Intel, we are introduced to higher clock speeds, new technologies, and, sometimes, more cores.

-In recent years, since the release of the first generation of Ryzen processors, the number of cores in a CPU is far more important for both gaming and productivity work than it used to be.
+In the last few years, following the launch of the initial batch of Ryzen processors, the quantity of cores in a CPU has become significantly more crucial for gaming and productivity tasks than it previously was.

 Before that, the most expensive consumer CPU (i7 7700K) had 4 cores and 8 threads at most.
 To put that in perspective, today’s $800 flagship from AMD, the 5950X, has four times more cores and threads (16 cores/32 threads) than Intel’s 7700K (4c/8t).